Field Types and Properties

 Adding Fields and Objects To a Form

 Fields can be dragged out from the toolbox onto the form canvas.
-Once a field is on the canvas, tap on the desired field to access the corresponding field properties.
+Once a field is on the canvas, tap the desired field to access the corresponding field properties.
 Examples are shown below on both the web and mobile app interfaces.

 Web Browser: